-So you're finally ready to make the transition into home ownership.
-You are tired of paying a lot in monthly rent and would rather invest your money into long term wealth.CALL NOW FOR MORE INFO
+You're finally ready to make the transition into home ownership.
+You're tired of making exhorbant, and every rising, rent payments and would rather invest your money into long term wealth.

-Whether you are a first time home buyer or an experienced buyer, make sure you are aware of these basic mortgage facts before obtaining a home loan:
+Whether you are a first time home buyer or an experienced buyer, make sure you are aware of these basic mortgage facts before obtaining a home loan.

 Unlike other loans, the interest you pay on your mortgage can be deducted from your taxes at the end of the year.
 This is one of the best perks of being a homeowner and could end up saving you big bucks.
-Be sure to ask your accountant about this credit after purchasing a home.
+Be sure to ask your tax professional about this credit after purchasing a home.

-Trying to apply for a home loan can seem very intimidating, but if you follow these steps you are bound for a much smoother transaction.
+Trying to apply for a home loan can seem intimidating, but if you follow these steps you are bound for a much smoother transaction.